himza25/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 6 : This script includes a Python function that prints a matrix of integers.
 Task 7 : This task is about creating a Python function that adds 2 tuples Task 8 : This task is about creating a Python function that returns a tuple with the length of a string and its first character
+Task 9 : This task is about creating a Python function that finds the biggest integer of a list